Affidavits in Kenya

 Affidavits vary based on their purpose and subject matter.
 Common types include:

-Validity of an Affidavit in Kenya
+Requirements of an Affidavit in Kenya

 To ensure legal validity, an affidavit in Kenya must include: